Opinion: Climate change activism is no longer enough – it’s time for us to do

-Climate change activism is no longer enough – it’s time for us to become doists
+Climate change activism is no longer enough – it’s time to become ‘doists‘

 It’s too late to wait for governments – we need to start acting, in the communities where we live, in the places where we work, to make ourselves resilient

 Last month, I was listening to an acquaintance talking about the weather, the way one does, in England.
-And then she said, “I hope it stays like this all summer because it will be just like being abroad.”
+And then she said: “I hope it stays like this all summer because it will be just like being abroad.”

 I pondered this statement in silence, not really sure what to say next.
 Admittedly, this was just before the UK set a new all-time temperature record last month.
 Perhaps having experienced such extreme heat in a country wholly unprepared for it, that woman might no longer feel the same?